• Skip to primary navigation

 Remembering Local Heros

-Lance Corporal Scott B. Paul, the park’s namesake, was a brave soldier who made the ultimate sacrifice while serving his country.
-The park serves as a lasting tribute to his memory and the sacrifices made by all veterans.
+Lance Corporal Scott B. Paul, the park’s namesake, was a brave Marine who made the ultimate sacrifice while serving his country.
+The park is a lasting tribute to his memory and the sacrifices made by all veterans.

 Located in the lower portion of the park, the Richard Parker Memorial Wing is a significant feature that adds historical depth to the park.
 Situated on Burbank Hill, this memorial wing pays tribute to Richard Parker, a local hero who fought for freedom.
 The highlight of this memorial is the “Stairway to Freedom,” a 160-step staircase that connects the two portions of the park.
 As you ascend the steps, you can reflect on the sacrifices made by those who fought for our country’s freedom.